JPRoland/fabler-api/README.md

-# SoapBox
+# Fabler

-SoapBox is social blogging platform, basically a Medium clone, dedicated to online rants, built with Node.js, Sequelize, and Postgres.
-It mostly follows the [RealWorld](https://github.com/gothinkster/realworld-example-apps) API spec.
+Fabler is social storytelling platform built with Node.js, Sequelize, and Postgres.

 # Getting Started